Unclonable Cryptography in Linear Quantum Memory: Short One-Shot Signatures in the Standard Model

 \paragraph{Finalizing the reduction.} One can observe that the functionality of $\hashQ$ and $\hashQ_{sim}$ is identical, and the functionality of $\hashQ^{-1}$ is also identical to that of $\hashQ_{sim}^{-1}$, for every choice of public keys $\pk_{1}, \cdots, \pk_{n - r - 1}$ and also $\pk^*$.
 In particular, the choice of $i^*$ did not change the functionality at all -- only the inner workings of the functions changed, but not the .
 This means that under obfuscation, we have indistinguishability by the security of the iO.
 Now, since we get collisions on packet $i^* \in [n - r]$ with probability $\epsilon/(n - r)$, this means our collisions will be on the packet that corresponds to the input for $\hashL\left( \pk^*, \cdot \right)$.
 This finishes our proof. \end{proof}

+We next prove that the distribution which is simulated by the reduction is indistinguishable from the riginal dual-free, which will prove that the dual-free distribution is collision-resistant.
 Let $\epsilon_{\AdvB}$ the probability that $\AdvB$ outputs a collision in $\hashQ$.
 We next define a sequence of hybrid experiments.
 Each hybrid defines a computational process, an output of the process and a predicate computed on the process output.
 The predicate defines whether the (hybrid) process execution was successful or not.